 It is highly recommended that you have more than one team member that holds a current Food Safety Supervisor qualification.

-If you do not have permanent Australian residency, are currently an overseas student or in Australia on a Student Visa you are NOT eligible to enrol into this course with Dickson Wohlsen Pty Ltd t/a Club Training Australia as we are not CRICOS/ELICOS registered.
+“Overseas” Student Visa: If you are currently studying in Australia on a subclass 500 Study Visa you will need to complete this course with a registered CRICOS organisation.
+CTA Training Specialists is not CRICOS registered.
 Please contact your nearest CRICOS registered RTO.